The Clear Edge

 The Executive Summary

-The Topic Problem: The “keep every tier” trap where fear of losing $12K–$22K/month in revenue locks you into 600–1,000 hours a year of below-rate delivery, costing $50K–$300K+ in opportunity cost that never shows up on the P&L.
+• The tier problem: The “keep every tier” trap where fear of losing $12K–$22K/month keeps you in 600–1,000 hours of below-rate delivery and hides $50K–$300K+ in opportunity cost.

-What changes if you apply it: You replace emotional “loyalty” and revenue anxiety with hard math, kill one bleeding tier in 72 hours, reallocate 600–800 hours to premium offers, and turn a short-term $16K–$22K dip into 15–35% higher revenue per hour within 60–90 days.
+• What changes if you apply it: You replace loyalty and revenue anxiety with hard math, kill one bleeding tier in 72 hours, and reallocate 600–800 hours to premium offers within 60–90 days.

 Written by Nour Boustani for $80K–$120K/month founders who want to cut bleeding tiers and raise revenue per hour without blowing up client relationships or taking a six-month revenue hit.

-The $84K Cost of Keeping Everything
+The $84K Cost of Keeping Every Service Tier at $80K–$100K/Month

 Current state:

-14 total clients across 3 service tiers
+14 total clients across 3 service tiers — $91K/month, 54 hours weekly, $389/hour effective rate

-Tier 1 (Strategy): 4 clients × $8,500 = $34K/month, 22 hours weekly
+• Tier 1 (Strategy) — 4 clients × $8,500 → $34K/month, 22 hours weekly

-Tier 2 (Management): 6 clients × $5,800 = $34.8K/month, 18 hours weekly
+• Tier 2 (Management) — 6 clients × $5,800 → $34.8K/month, 18 hours weekly

-Tier 3 (Audit): 4 clients × $5,500 = $22K/month, 14 hours weekly
+• Tier 3 (Audit) — 4 clients × $5,500 → $22K/month, 14 hours weekly

-54 hours weekly total delivering
+• Total delivery: 54 hours weekly

-Effective rate: $91K ÷ 216 hours = $421/hour
+• Effective rate: $91K ÷ 234 hours → $389/hour

 The problem: Tier 3 generates $22K monthly but consumes 14 hours weekly.
-That’s 14 × 52 = 728 hours yearly.
+That’s 14 × 52, or 728 hours yearly.

-At his effective rate of $421/hour, those 728 hours = $306,488 in opportunity cost.
+• Opportunity cost: At his effective rate of $421/hour, those 728 hours represent $306,488 in opportunity cost.

-The tier pays $264K annually ($22K × 12).
+• Actual pay: The tier pays $264K annually ($22K × 12).

-Net loss: $42,488 annually by working below his rate.
+• Net loss: $42,488 annually by working below his rate.

-He tried raising Tier 3 pricing to $7,500.
-Three of four clients (75%) said no. He backed down.
-Stayed at $5,500.
+He tried raising Tier 3 pricing to $7,500, but three of four clients (75%) said no, so he backed down and stayed at $5,500.

-The fear?
-Losing $22K monthly revenue.
+• Fear of loss: Losing $22K in monthly revenue.

-The cost?
-14 hours weekly delivering work that pays $157/hour ($22K ÷ 140 hours) while his other tiers pay $185/hour and $232/hour.
+• Actual cost: 14 hours weekly delivering work that pays $157/hour ($22K ÷ 140 hours) while his other tiers pay $185/hour and $232/hour.

 The issue isn’t that you can’t cut services.
 It’s that founders confuse revenue with profit per hour.

-New total: $98K/month working 40 hours weekly instead of 54.
+New total: $98K/month, working 40 hours weekly instead of 54.

-$91K → $98K = +$7K monthly (+7.7%) while cutting 14 hours weekly (26% reduction).
+$91K → $98K is a $7K monthly increase (+7.7%) while cutting 14 hours weekly (a 26% reduction).

-That’s 728 hours yearly recovered × $421 rate = $306,488 in recaptured capacity.
+That’s 728 hours yearly recovered × $389 rate, or $283,192 in recaptured capacity.

 The protocol exists.
 Most founders don’t know it.